katyisgreaty/restaurants/README.md

     * input: Mexican, American, Thai, Indian
     * output: Mexican, American, Thai, Indian

+* The find method will return the cuisine in the database.
+    * input: Mexican
+    * output: Mexican

 * When the user updates the name of a cuisine, the update method will return the updated name
     * input: Thai Fusion replacing Thai
     * output: Thai Fusion